 For reviving food and drink

 Look next door.
 With a heritage as an army town, Salisbury has more pubs per capita than most places.
 Restaurants of many descriptions line city center streets.
 The Market Inn is a great gastropub popular with locals.
 The Cloisters and the pretty Ox-Bow Inn are atmospheric 16th-century pubs worth a visit.
 But even Wagamama has come to Salisbury, and there are well-regarded Thai restaurants along with first-class hotel dining rooms.

 With its compact, easily navigated city center and well-situated hotels, Salisbury is a good base for exploring nearby.
 A few miles north of Salisbury Plain are the ruins of Old Sarum and the new visitor center at considerably older Stonehenge.
 Busses are available from the station in Salisbury.

-Just west is historic Wilton House, seat of the Earl of Pembroke, and renowned for its Inigo Jones interiors.
+Just west is historic Wilton House, the seat of the Earl of Pembroke, and renowned for its Inigo Jones interiors.
 Near Mere, the 18th-century landscape gardens of Stour-head have been known for years as the “Flagship of the National Trust” and may indeed be the finest in the existence.

 Read more: Everything you need to know about Stonehenge

 * Originally published in May 2014.